Enceladus2521/extraterrestrial-space-thrift/Assets/MonoBehaviourTree/Source/README.md

 When success or failure is returned, then this result is passed to the parent and ```OnExit``` is called. ```OnDisallowInterrupt``` is not called until the cycle ends or tree is aborted to higher priority node.

 ### Custom Leaf
 Leaf nodes are used to do designated task.
-It can be something simple as setting variable or very complex like enemy navigation along the path.
+It can be something simple as setting variable or very complex like entity navigation along the path.
 ```csharp
 using UnityEngine;
 using MBT;